 COMPASS seminars 2019

-In Semester Two 2019, we are hosting seminars in the space in our new COMPASS offices, Room 622 in the Owen G Glenn Building, 12 Grafton Road, usually Tuesdays 12–1PM.
-We are excited with this newfound flexibility and look forward to welcoming you into our space.
+In Semester Two 2019, we hosted seminars in the space of our new COMPASS offices, Sir Owen G Glenn Building, Room 622.

 Trends in the dispensing of ADHD medication to New Zealand youth